paoloanzn/paoloechoes.github.io/_posts/2025-03-16-building-a-comprehensive-token-minting-and-migration-dashboard.md

-# Building a Comprehensive Token Minting & Migration (Super)Dashboard
+# Building a Comprehensive Token Minting and Migration (Super)Dashboard

 The idea is to have a fairly simple UI which gives you a detail ONE-PAGE(this is important) graphical overview on newly created tokens/migrations from PumpFun.